apache/arrow/docs/source/cpp/tutorials/datasets_tutorial.rst

-For this example, we’ll have our :class:`FileSystem’s <fs::FileSystem>` base path exist in the same directory as the executable. :func:`fs::FileSystemFromUriOrPath` lets us get a :class:`fs::FileSystem` object for any of the types of supported filesystems; check the API docs for more possibilities<link>.
+For this example, we’ll have our :class:`FileSystem’s <fs::FileSystem>` base path exist in the same directory as the executable. :func:`fs::FileSystemFromUriOrPath` lets us get a :class:`fs::FileSystem` object for any of the types of supported filesystems.
 Here, though, we’ll just pass our path:

 .. literalinclude:: ../../../../cpp/examples/tutorial_examples/dataset_example.cc
   :language: cpp
   :start-after: (Doc section: FileSystem Init)
   :end-before: (Doc section: FileSystem Init)

+.. seealso:: :class:`fs::FileSystem` for the other supported filesystems.

 Creating a FileSystemDatasetFactory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~